-2.2 Power On and Annunciators
+2.5 Power On and Annunciators

-When you power up the EDX you will see a display similar to the example shown on the left in Figure 2.3.
+When the EDX powers up you will see a display similar to the example shown on the left in Figure 2.8.

 Depending on permission settings and/or revision of firmware, various soft keys may be in a different location or not visible.